zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-privacy-policy.md

 ## Children's Privacy

-Contoso Electronics does not knowingly collect personal information from children under 13 without parental consent.
+Contoso, Ltd. does not knowingly collect personal information from children under 13 without parental consent.
 If we learn that we have collected personal information of a child under 13, we will take steps to delete the information as soon as possible.

 ## International Data Transfers